Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/game.rst

 .. note::

-   If you use the keyboard sensor as a hook for :kbd:`Esc`, in the event that the quit game actuator fails, such as an error in a python file, the game will be unable to close.
+   If you use the keyboard sensor as a hook for :kbd:`Esc`, in the event that the quit game actuator fails, such as an error in a Python file, the game will be unable to close.
 Data may be recovered from ``quit.blend`` :menuselection:`File --> Recover Last Session`